Harissa prawns with butter, garlic and sumac are a delicious, spicy, quick and easy recipe with Moroccan influences that everyone will love.

 Frequently Asked Questions

 There are two ways prawns and shrimp are ‘sized’.
 HOSO and PDTO, the first is head on shell on, the second is peeled deveined and tail on.

-These are then broken down into sizes, such as 8-10 which refers to the number of prawns per pound or kilo.
+These are then broken down into sizes, such as 8-12 which refers to the number of prawns per pound.

 For instance, the size 22-24 shrimp I use in this squid ink spaghetti with shrimp recipe will take around 3 minutes to cook.